Wildlife in Logan

 Within Logan City, at least 56 species of native mammals, 273 species of birds, 58 native reptile species, 27 native frogs and many fish and insect species all have been recorded.
 Although all of these native animals are special to Logan, there are a few stand-out significant species that need to be highlighted for our attention.

-Logan City Council has developed a brochure will help you discover the significant animal species that live in Logan, what they look like, what they eat, where they live in our local area and what threatens their existence.
+Logan City Council has developed a brochure that will help you discover the significant animal species that live in Logan, what they look like, what they eat, where they live in our local area and what threatens their existence.

 This brochure outlines some native animals that are recorded in Logan as either Near-threatened, Vulnerable or Endangered under Queensland Law, specifically under the Nature Conservation Act 1992.
 In addition, there are some species in Logan that are listed as Vulnerable or Endangered under the Australian Government's Law, the Environment Protection and Biodiversity Conservation Act 1999.
 These two forms of legislation provide a legal framework to protect and manage state and nationally significant plants and animals.